-In reading about raising ducks (here is a good book ), I found that meat production is generally of primary importance in selecting a breed for most farm owners, but egg production for propagation, brooding tendency, and the white plumage that produces an attractive dressed carcass is also considered when selecting breeds.
+In reading about raising ducks, I found that meat production is generally of primary importance in selecting a breed for most farm owners, but egg production for propagation, brooding tendency, and the white plumage that produces an attractive dressed carcass is also considered when selecting breeds.
 Here at the yardstead, we are not yet interested in ducks for meat production.
 We only wanted a few for entertainment, education and the occasional egg for baking.

 The Rouen is a popular farm flock breed.
 When we decided to purchase our Buff ducklings this year, the family we split the order with purchased Rouens.
 Rouens are slower growing than the Pekin, but they reach the same weight over the 5 to 6 month period of feeding and foraging under farm conditions.
 Buff ducks are originally from the same area and farm of the UK as the famous Buff Orpington chickens.
 They are usually refered to as Buff ducks but sometimes as Buff Orpington Ducks.

 Keeping ducks for exhibition or hobby purposes is increasing.
 You can find articles about ducks in many magazines such as Hobby Farms.
 Most general poultry shows and some special bantam shows offer classes for ducks.
 You should check with your local county extension office for information about this.

 Below is what I found on brooding ducks in books and on the internet: